 |8.||Fujifilm X10||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X20 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D750 (unlike the X20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X20 and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the X20 and the D750 have been discontinued, but can regularly be found used on ebay.
 The X20 was replaced by the Fujifilm X30, while the D750 was followed by the Nikon D780.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X20 Manual (free pdf) or the online Nikon D750 Manual.
+Further information on the features and operation of the X20 and D750 can be found, respectively, in the Fujifilm X20 Manual (free pdf) or the online Nikon D750 Manual.